-Through the expertise of Dr. Ron Molnar and the team at SGS in Peterborough, Canada Silver Cobalt has broken new ground as a technology leader in Canada's most prolific Cobalt district.
-We've now demonstrated that from concentrate produced from the Castle mine, we can create a premium-grade end-product (cobalt sulphate) without a smelting process.
-This is a testament to the efficiency and effectiveness of Re-2Ox - a process that's very amenable to scaling up.
-Cobalt, nickel and manganese recoveries from the concentrate using Re-2Ox were 99%, 81% and 84%, respectively, while 99% of the arsenic was removed (refer to May 31, 2018, news release).
+Through the expertise of Dr. Ron Molnar and the team at SGS in Peterborough, Nord Precious Metals has broken new ground as a technology leader in Canada's most prolific Cobalt district.
+We've now demonstrated that from concentrate produced from the Castle mine, we can create a premium-grade endproduct (cobalt sulphate) without a smelting process.
+This is a testament to the efficiency and

-The Company provided an update on April 30, 2019 stating that they had made important breakthroughs in its proprietary and environmentally green Re-2Ox process for the recovery of cobalt, precious metals and base metals and offered the following highlights:
+The Company provided an update on April 30, 2019 stating that they had made important breakthroughs in its proprietary and environmentally green Re-20x process for the recovery of cobalt, precious metals and base metals and offered the following highlights:

-• In refining the Re-2Ox process through a one-step leach extraction, overseen by Canada Silver Cobalt adviser Dr. Ron Molnar, SGS has recovered >99% cobalt, >99% silver, 99% nickel and 99% copper while removing 99% of arsenic from a composite of gravity concentrates.

-• The gravity concentrates from Castle mine waste material graded 10.2% cobalt, 11,000 g/t silver, 0.26% copper, 1.49% nickel and 45.1% arsenic.
+- In refining the Re-20x process through a one-step leach extraction, overseen by Nord Precious Metals adviser Dr. Ron Molnar, SGS has recovered >99% cobalt, >99% silver, 99% nickel and 99% copper while removing 99% of arsenic from a composite of gravity concentrates. - The gravity concentrates from Castle mine waste material graded 10.2% cobalt, 11,000 g/t silver, 0.26% copper, 1.49% nickel and 45.1% arsenic.

-Canada Silver Cobalt Works is encouraged by the fact that SGS has demonstrated that the Re-2Ox process can, very efficiently, recover a broad set of metals from arsenic-rich material, ranging from low-grade to high-grade thus further de-risking the Castle Mine project and expanding opportunities to build shareholder value.
+Nord Precious Metals is encouraged by the fact that SGS has demonstrated that the Re-2Ox process can, very efficiently, recover a broad set of metals from arsenic-rich material, ranging from low-grade to high-grade thus further de-risking the Castle Mine project and expanding opportunities to build shareholder value.
 Additionally, the Re-2Ox optimization will recover gold.